thisanimus/baselayer.css/README.md

 - Sensible defaults for native HTML elements (no classes necessary).
 - Visual Consistency (CSS custom props FTW)
 - Themeable (see above)
-- Stardards-compliant browser support ("f" ie)
+- Stardards-compliant browser support (press f for ie)
 - Tiny size (~700B gzipped)

 ## What does it look like?